VoronDesign/VoronUsers/printer_mods/Tuckpolo/Readme.md

   Step 4: Install Camera and Lights
   At this point in time the camera can be assembled and installed with the NEOPIXEL LED strip.
   Reference Raspberrypi.org or raspberrypi.com for instructions on connecting the camera to your raspberry pi.
+I purchases a set of ribbon cables and selected the 50cm as a just right length.
-  Solder 3 wires to the Neopixel Strip and route with the camera ribbon to the rear.
-Reference your controller's pinout for connection.
+  Solder 3 or 4 wires to the Neopixel Strip and route with the camera ribbon to the rear.
+Reference your MCU controller's pinout for the neopixel connection.

   ![Camera Mount](https://user-images.githubusercontent.com/31577989/224584793-53a5cbfa-87fb-4127-b63c-480597ef71fb.JPG)